VideotronicMaker/VideotronicMaker-OS/docs/Arduino_Uno_Q/architecture.md

 * **Runtime:** Python 3.11 environment running on the Qualcomm QRB2210 (Debian).
 * **Orchestration:** A **Flask** server acts as the central nervous system, managing asynchronous I/O between the user interface, the AI cloud, and the hardware bridge.
 * **Inference Pipeline:**
-    * **Input:** User audio is captured in the browser and sent to the server as a **`.webm` blob**.
-This file is uploaded directly to the **Multimodal Inference API**, utilizing the model's native audio understanding (bypassing the need for a separate speech-to-text transcriber).
+    * **Input:** Text input is captured in the browser and sent to the server as a JSON payload.
-    * **Reasoning:** The multimodal input is processed by the AI, contextualized by a dynamic System Message (`system_message.txt`) that defines the bot's persona and operational constraints.
+    * **Reasoning:** The input is processed by the AI, contextualized by a dynamic System Message (system_message.txt) that defines the bot's persona and operational constraints.
     * **Output:** Text responses are delivered directly to the browser UI.
 High-fidelity audio via the Google Cloud TTS Chirp Engine is a feature of the Professional/Industrial modules and is not included in this Community Edition.

 ### 2. The Real-Time Layer ("The Body")